Union Township near Finleyville in Washington County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in these topic lists: Cemeteries & Burial Sites • Patriots & Patriotism • War, US Revolutionary.

 Location.
-40° 13.794′ N, 79° 59.767′ W. Marker is near Finleyville, Pennsylvania, in Washington County.
-Memorial is on Mingo Church Road west of Pennsylvania Route 88, on the left when traveling west.
+40° 13.794′ N, 79° 59.767′ W. Memorial is near Finleyville, Pennsylvania, in Washington County.
+It is in Union Township.
+It is on Mingo Church Road west of Pennsylvania Route 88, on the left when traveling west.
 Marker is located at Mingo Cemetery in the parking area across the road from Mingo Creek Presbyterian Church.
 Touch for map.
-Marker is at or near this postal address: 561 Mingo Church Road, Finleyville PA 15332, United States of America.
+Memorial is at or near this postal address: 561 Mingo Church Road, Finleyville PA 15332, United States of America.
 Touch for directions.